Punvireakroth/Web-Development-Progress/More_CSS/README.md

 ## Link States

 Links have four main states: normal (not clicked), hover, active (clicked), and visited.
 These four states have associated CSS pseudo-classes: `:link`, `:hover`, `:active`, and `:visited`.

+## Skeuomorphism and Flat Design

+The concept of UI elements that replicate or imitate real-life counterparts is known as *skeuomorphism.* It’s provide the user feeling that they can do just as with the real object for example button is for press.

+But nowaday designer seem to use flat design more becuase it is less clutter and simple.